adri94/PIPEPE/README.md

 The bill of materials and probably a little tutorial will come later.

+Install PiOS (with desktop) on your Pi (you can use Raspberry Pi Imager)

 1/ Install rclone on the Rpi

   Open the Terminal and type :